mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-09-05-mysql-basics-subqueries.md

 **subquery is independent.**

-It means that you can execute the subquery as a standalone query.
+It means that you can execute the subquery **as a standalone query**.

 ```vim
 SELECT